enrightc/Gothams-Dark-Decisions/README.md

 Colour Contrast: The chosen colour scheme offers a strong contrast, enhancing readability and ensuring that text and content are easily distinguishable against the background.
 This deliberate choice promotes a visually accessible experience for all users.

-Font Selection: Prioritizing simplicity and readability, clear and straightforward fonts have been selected.
+Font Selection: Prioritising simplicity and readability, clear and straightforward fonts have been selected.
 This ensures that the content remains legible for users with varying visual abilities, contributing to an inclusive user experience.

 Background Images: Background images are purely decorative and serve no functional purpose within the quiz.
 Removing them would not affect the meaning or functionality of the quiz, thus maintaining accessibility for all users.